 Our aim is to ensure children and young people have the opportunity to enjoy themselves, improve their confidence and break boundaries through social, recreational and educational activities.
 This is achieved through building strong and lasting relationships whilst ensuring quality and delivering rewarding experiences.

 Our work relies on your support, so please get involved or donate today.

 What We Do:

 We work with children and young people up to the age of 25 years in two ways.

 Day Trips Grants: We recognise that organising a trip for groups of disabled and terminally ill children and young people can be challenging.
-Therefore, we run a grant programme and offer assistance to help special schools, charities and support groups, helping to ensure that their great days out take place and the children have enjoyable experiences.
+Therefore, we run a grants programme for special schools, children’s hospices, charities and support groups, helping to ensure that their great days out take place and the children have enjoyable experiences.

-Hosting Events for Children and Young People: We host free bespoke events specifically designed for families, support groups and schools which are fun, imaginative, inclusive and safe.
+Bespoke Events: We host free bespoke events specifically designed children with disabilities and terminal conditions which are fun, creative, inclusive and safe.
 A wide variety of events are offered such as immersive theatre performances, experiential learning and team building days, inclusive sports, colour, music and dance workshops.

 Why We Do What We Do: